 Crack the Egg

-This game can easily be played with as little as two participants; but the more the merrier!
+This game can easily be played with as few as two participants, but the more the merrier!
 It is also best played on a trampoline with a safety net enclosure so that the “egg” does not accidentally fly off the trampoline.

-A soft, bouncing ball is needed, such as a basketball or volley ball, to play this game.
+A soft, bouncing ball is needed, such as a basketball or volleyball, to play this trampoline game.
 Two or more people stand in the middle of the trampoline and one person throws the ball up in the air while yelling, “Cherry bomb!”
 Everyone jumps around to keep the ball hitting them, and to also keep the ball bouncing.

 To make this game more challenging, you can have several balls bouncing on the trampoline at once!

 In this game, each person acts as the bouncing ball.
 One person begins by standing in the middle of the trampoline and falling down directly on their bottom and bouncing.
 They bounce on their bottom on the middle of the trampoline without the use of their hands as many consecutive times as they are able.
 When they stop bouncing, then it is the next person’s turn.
 That person tries to surpass the first person in how many times they can bounce on their bottom.
 This continues until someone can no longer surpass the person before them, at which point that person is out.
 Each person who cannot surpass the previous person is out, until only one person remains.
 This game is great for any number of participants, but a minimum of two.

 To make things a bit more exciting, you could play this with a sprinkler running underneath the trampoline on a hot, sunny day!